Oofles/scheduled-tasks/README.md

 This is a set of resources I used to assist with threat hunting for anomalous tasks.

-This information was presented at ShmooCon 2023.
+This information was presented at ShmooCon 2023 and GrrCON 2023.

 ## Powershell Analysis